realm/realm-js/.github/pull_request_template.md

 * [ ] 📝 Changelog entry
 * [ ] 📝 `Compatibility` label is updated or copied from previous entry
 * [ ] 🚦 Tests
+* [ ] 📱 Check the React Native/other sample apps work if necessary
 * [ ] 📝 Public documentation PR created or is not necessary
 * [ ] 💥 `Breaking` label has been applied or is not necessary